 In both Liberia and Somalia there were examples of faction leaders trying to introduce new currencies to strengthen their position and to undermine their opponent.
 For example, after the regime collapsed in 1991, a delivery of new Somali shillings arrived from London in Mogadishu in November 1991.
 Ali Mahdi used this money to reinforce his claim of legitimacy, because it was money that had been ordered by the previous regime.
 The fact that he could distribute it would strengthen, he probably thought, his claim to represent the government of Somalia.
 However, the population did not place any trust in the new banknotes, and Aidid benefited because in his part of Somalia the old banknotes, which had been circulated by the previous regime, continued to be legal tender.
 Similarly, the introduction of a new currency in Liberia by the interim government turned out to be a failure.
-Taylor's continued support and acceptance of the Liberian dollar can be seen as a reinforcement of his legitimate claims to authority.
+To strengthen their positions and the same transfer of the strength the same transfer of the same transfer of acceptance of the Liberian dollar can be seen as a reinforcement of his legitimate claims to authority.
 Taylor strictly prohibited the use of the new currency, the Liberty, circulated by the interim government.
 Apart from ethnic and clan conventions and patrimonialism, referring to beliefs that people hold about legitimacy could further strengthen the legitimacy of the factions.